google/security-research/kernelctf/rules.md

 * **Maximum Possible Score:** 300 pts (100% stability, 0-second runtime).
 * **Minimum Passing Score:** 140 pts (70% stability, $\ge 100$-second runtime).
 * **Winning Criterion:** The submission with the highest overall score wins the reward.
+If there is a tie, the submission with the earlier flag capture time (the timestamp recorded in the flag) wins.
+If there is still a tie, the earlier form submission time will be used.
 * **Submission Limits:** Only one submission per researcher is eligible per slot.
-Researchers may test and submit multiple times during the open window, but only their latest submission before the Friday 12:00 UTC deadline will be used.
+Researchers may evaluate on the server up to 10 times per slot based on their email address (you can get your researcher token via [this form](https://forms.gle/Dd8pk7AXW843eDGP6)), but only their latest submission before the Friday 12:00 UTC deadline will be used.
+Please do not use different email addresses to bypass this requirement as payment providers will flag this and it will block the reward payment.

 ### Connecting to the evaluation system